zorodendron/hapropos/README.md

 # Features

-•	A variant of predicate logic is supported, enabling the formulation and manipulation of predicates and quantifiers.
+•	A variant of predicate logic is supported.

-•	A modal variant of predicate logic is included, allowing for the exploration of necessity and possibility within logical frameworks.
+•	A modal variant of predicate logic is included, allowing for the computational analysis of necessary and possible propositions.

 •	Support for higher-order logic is provided, facilitating the handling of more complex logical propositions.

-•	Depth Vector Representations: Memory-efficient depth vector representations for logical propositons are included.
+•	Memory-efficient depth vector representations for logical propositons are included.
 These will be optimised over time.

 # License